Escola de Pós-Graduação em Economia

 The Escola de Pós-Graduação em Economia (EPGE, Graduate School of Economics) is a Brazilian private higher education institution, founded in 1960 and linked to the Fundação Getúlio Vargas, located in Rio de Janeiro-RJ, Brazil.
 It was established with the name Centro de Aperfeiçoamento de Economistas (Economist Improvement Center – CAE), where Bachelors of Economics prepared to take master's and doctoral programs abroad.
 In January, 1966, CAE became known as EPGE, with the introduction of its master's graduate program.
 Eight years later, in 1974, the Doctoral program was created.

 EPGE has been given the highest grade assigned by the Ministry of Education's Higher Learning Personnel Development Coordination (CAPES) to graduate Economics programs in Brazil.

 The Graduate School of Economics of Getulio Vargas Foundation

-The mission of the Getulio Vargas Foundation Graduate School of Economics (FGV/EPGE) is enlarging human knowledge and contributing to solving the world's - Brazil's in particular - economic and socioeconomic problems.
-The School pursues such objectives by trying to offer the highest possible level of education backed by state-of-the-art faculty research.